smitelli/scottsmitelli.com/src/content/articles/my-dead-grandmothers-special-day/index.md

 {{% picture stem=contact-dates %}}
 {{% /figure %}}

 I've been using Google for email for close to twenty years, and continue to use it mainly out of habit.{{% margin-note side %}}And sheer migration difficulty.
 And laziness.{{% /margin-note %}} Due to the tight integration between services, I also use Google's Calendar and Contacts products.
 Google maintains the primary copy of my contacts list, and all the devices I use on a day-to-day basis synchronize with that.
-As a result, mg grandmother's contact---her mini-memorial---lives in Google.
+As a result, my grandmother's contact---her mini-memorial---lives in Google.

 ## Baffling product decisions